-Where $j = \sqrt{-1}$, ω is the angular frequency of the input RF signal, M is the number of taps, T is the time delay between adjacent taps, and h_k is the tap coefficient of the k{th} tap, which is the discrete impulse response of $F(\omega)$.
-The discrete impulse response can be calculated by performing the inverse Fourier transform of $F(\omega)$, and then temporally windowing it with a short cosine bell.
-The transversal structure, similar to the concept of finite impulse response digital filters, is a fundamental tool for photonic RF signal processing.
-With the proper design of the tap weights h_k on each wavelength channel, any transfer function can be arbitrarily realized for different signal processing functions such as Hilbert transformers, differentiators and integrators.
-The Nyquist frequency of the response function is given by $f{Nyquist} = 1/2T$.
-Figure 3 shows a schematic diagram of a transversal filter based on a multi-wavelength source, indicating that the core of the structure consists of two operations: broadcast and then delay.
-The input RF signal is first broadcast onto equally spaced wavelength channels via optoelectronic modulation to generate multiple replicas of the RF input.
-The replicas are then transmitted through a dispersive medium to acquire wavelength-sensitive delays.
-Second-order dispersively separate the replicas.
-The delayed signals can be either individually converted into electronic signals or summed upon photodetection.
-The former can be implemented through wavelength demultiplexers and photodetector arrays to realize RF true time delays [116], while the latter can serve as transversal filters for RF signal processing [85].

-The large number of wavelengths offered by the micro-combs provides significant advantages for enhancing the performance of transversal signal processors.
-The number and amplitude of progressively delayed RF replicas (taps) determines the performance of the system.
-By setting the tap coefficients, a reconfigurable transversal filter with diverse transfer functions can be achieved, including Hilbert transformers [107, 126], differentiators [109,127], bandpass filters [111,117, 121], integrators [123], waveform generators [128] and more.
+Where $j = \sqrt{-1}$ , $\omega$ is the angular frequency of the input RF signal, M is the number of taps, T is the time delay between adjacent taps, and $h_k$ is the tap coefficient of the $k{th}$ tap, which is the discrete impulse response of $F(\omega)$ .
+The discrete impulse response can be calculated by performing the inverse Fourier transform of $F(\omega)$ , and then temporally windowing it with a short cosine bell.
+The transversal structure is essentially equivalent to a finite impulse response digital filter, and both are fundamental tools for RF signal processing in general and photonic RF signal processing in particular.
+By properly designing the tap weights $h_k$ for each wavelength channel, the transfer function for different signal processing functions can be realized, including Hilbert transforms, differentiators and integrators.
+The Nyquist frequency of the response function, which determines the maximum RF frequency that the devices can operate at, is given by $f{Nyauist} = 1/2T$ .
+Figure 3 shows the schematic of a transversal filter based on a multi-wavelength source, showing that the principle consists of several functions: First, all of the wavelengths from the microcomb source are imprinted with the RF signal via an electro-optic modulator - essentially broadcasting, or multicasting, the RF signal onto all the comb lines.
+This is then followed by transmitting the wavelengths through a dispersive medium to acquire wavelengthdependent delays.
+Second-order dispersion, which yields a linear relationship between the wavelength and the delay, is generally employed to progressively separate the replicas.
+The delayed signals can be either separately converted into electronic RF signals or summed together upon photodetection.
+Separately converting the signals can be achieved with wavelength demultiplexers and photodetector arrays for applications such as RF true time delays [116].
+Summing the signals on all of the wavelengths forms the basis for RF transversal filters for signal processing functions [85].
+The large number of wavelengths supplied by the micro-combs has significant advantages for enhancing the transversal signal processor performance.
+The number and amplitude of progressively delayed RF replicas, or taps, determines the performance of the system.
+By setting the tap coefficients, a reconfigurable transversal filter with virtually any transfer function can be achieved, including both integral and fractional order Hilbert transformers [107, 126], integral and fractional differentiators [109,127], bandpass filters [111,117, 121], integrators [123], waveform generators [128] and much more.